 Unfortunately orthodox planning theory is deeply committed to the ideal of supposedly cozy, inward-turned city neighborhoods…[This is] the point of departure for nearly all neighborhood renewal plans, for all project building, for much modern zoning… This ideal of the city neighborhood as an island, turned inward on itself, is an important factor in our lives nowadays [but] it is a silly and harmful ideal… Whatever city neighborhoods may be, or may not be, and whatever usefulness they may have, or be coaxed into having, their qualities cannot work at cross-purposes to thoroughgoing city mobility and fluidity of use, without economically weakening the city of which they are a part.
 (Jacobs, 1961, p.
 114-115)

+Jacobs, writing in 1961, made her acerbic view clear of the responsibility for Garden City and City Beautiful planning in the later failures of neighborhood planning: “From beginning to end, from Howard and Burnham to the latest amendments on urban-renewal law, the entire concoction is irrelevant to the workings of cities.”
+At the heart of this “concoction,” as she stressed, was the Perry-like practice of creating rigid planning units that “sort out” the functions of the city: “The principles of sorting out – and of bringing order by repression of all plans but the planners’ – have been easily extended to all manner of city functions, until today a land-use masterplan for a big city is largely a matter of proposed placement, often in relation to transportation, of many series of decontaminated sortings” (Jacobs, 1961, p.
+25).

 Of course these criticisms did not go unmet by defenders of the neighborhood unit.
 Mumford in particular was equally scathing in response to Jacobs’ criticisms, titling a review of her book in The New Yorker “Mother Jacobs’ home remedies for urban cancer” (Mumford, 1962) The debate, then as now, could become acrimonious.

 Older origins of neighborhood unit planning